NyteshadeXT/PF2e-Vault/8) Adventures/3A - The Crawling Fane (D178).md

 The duergar prefer to snipe at heroes with their crossbows while invisible and save their infernal quills to hamper the attacks of enemies with powerful melee attacks.
 The scouts use underdark sneak as often as they are able, sticking to the shadows and staying close to a table or a bed.
 If forced into melee, the duergar switch to their warhammers and double-team injured characters.

 ## Development
-A web lurker is stationed in the hallway beyond the ironbound doors (see tactical encounter [[04) The Hall of Honored Dead]] for details).
+A web lurker is stationed in the hallway beyond the ironbound doors (see tactical encounter below for details).
 It is reasonably alert (Perception +9) but not especially inquisitive.
 Make a [[skills#perception|Perception]] check (DC 22) for this web lurker at the start of each combat round, beginning with round 2.
 If the check succeeds three times, the web lurker finally grows curious and comes to investigate the noises from this room, which draws the creatures from area 04 into this fight.

 Once the fight ends, characters can examine the room.